tra38/Lament-of-Haggard/GNU License.md

 COMMENTARY: Empyrea's code was licensed under the GNU General Public License.
-This means that any deririviate works, including this software, must also be licensed under the GNU General Public License.
-If you love law, you can go ahead and read this license document in full to understand your rights (or lack thereof).
+This means that any derivative works, including this software, must also be licensed under the GNU General Public License.
+If you love law, you can go ahead and read this license document in full to understand your rights (or the lack thereof).
 ===
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,